marketneutral/alphatools/README.md

 ![](https://user-images.githubusercontent.com/16124573/44810782-d0bd8b00-aba0-11e8-81f3-e4fe042c481d.png)

-This package provides convenience functions to help make the alpha factor research process more accessible.
-The convenience functions sit on top of [zipline]() and, specifically, the `Pipeline` cross-sectional classes and functions in that package. `alphatools` allows you to `run_pipeline` in a Jupyter notebook local to you and supports the easy creation of `Pipeline` factors **at runtime** on **arbitrary data sources**.
-In other words, just expose the endpoint for data sitting somewhere, specify the schema, and...it's available for use in `Pipeline`!
-Additionally, you can **parse "expression" style alphas** per the paper ["101 Formulaic Alphas"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2701346) into `Pipeline` factors.
-This feature is experimental and the complete grammar has not yet been implemented.
+This package provides functions to make the equity alpha factor research process more accessible and productive.
+Convenience functions sit on top of [zipline](https://github.com/quantopian/zipline) and, specifically, the [`Pipeline`](https://www.quantopian.com/help#pipeline-api) cross-sectional classes and functions in that package. `alphatools` allows you to

+- `run_pipeline` in a Jupyter notebook (or from any arbitrary Python code) **in your local environment**,
+- create `Pipeline` factors **at runtime** on **arbitrary data sources** (just expose the endpoint for data sitting somewhere, specify the schema, and...it's available for use in `Pipeline`!), and
+- parse and compile **"expression" style alphas** as described the paper ["101 Formulaic Alphas"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2701346) into `Pipeline` factors.

-For example, with `alphatools`, in a Jupyter notebook, you can
+For example, with `alphatools`, you can, say, within a Jupyter notebook,

 ```python
 from alphatools.research import run_pipeline